 In 1912, aged 32, he left Germany for this country, where he became a professional boxer.
 An expert skier and diver, it was in England that he taught self-defence to Scotland Yard detectives and found work as a circus acrobat.

 World War I and the Development of Pilates and the Pilates Reformer

 On the outbreak of World War I, the British interned him as a German enemy alien.
 He used his time as an internee to start developing a new approach to exercise and body-conditioning – the start of what is known today as Pilates.

 During his internment, he also got the chance to work as a nurse.
 This, in turn, gave him the chance to experiment by attaching springs to hospital beds, so that patients could start toning their muscles even while they were still bed-bound.
 Such were the origins of the first Pilates machines now known as the Pilates reformer.
-In their early incarnation the Pilates reformer was shaped like a sliding bed and used springs as resistance.
+In its early incarnation the Pilates reformer was shaped like a sliding bed and used springs as resistance.